 Figure: Map of the strain net at EGRIP showing the 17 poles established in 2015 (red crosses) and the two permanent GPS stations (blue circles).
 Only the permanent station close to the EGRIP camp as established in 2015.
 The EGRIP camp is indicated by the black cross.
 The background shows surface velocity derived from an optical IV method (Imgraft/Grinsted).

-AWI North Greenland Traverse (NGT) shallow drilling (Basler) in NE Greenland (Maria Hörhold and Daniel Steinhage, AWI).
+AWI ice stream margin S5 shallow coring (Maria Hörhold and Daniel Steinhage, AWI).